Health in Afghanistan: Health status

 The shortage of female healthcare providers has long been seen as an access and comfort issue for female patients in Afghanistan.
 The shortage of such providers is also a quality of care issue for female patients.
 Female healthcare providers in Afghanistan may be more sensitive to the needs of female patients, and adult females can interact freely with each other, whereas sex discordant adults face constraints in their interactions that may hinder the ability of a provider to deliver high quality care.

 Hospitals and clinics can be found in most districts of Afghanistan but what quality of healthcare they provide is not fully known.
 Older surveys show that 57 percent of Afghans say they have good or very good access to clinics or hospitals, and Afghans themselves pay approximately 75% of health care costs directly.

 On 18 January 2022, UNICEF warned that up to 1 million children in Afghanistan were at risk of death from malnutrition.
 According to the World Food Programme, more than half the population faced acute hunger, with nearly 9 million one step away from famine.
 Also due to an unprecedented food crisis, drought and disruptions to vital health and nutrition services, children across Afghanistan were increasingly vulnerable to disease and illness.

 Major diseases

 Cancer

-Around 15,000 Afghans die annually from various types of cancer.
+Around 16,000 people die annually from various types of cancer.

-Congenital heart defect
+Covid-19

-As of early 2023, as much as 11,000 Afghan children are said to be affected by the treatable disease known as congenital heart defect, which is commonly referred to as hole in the heart.
+COVID-19 has killed nearly 8,000 people in Afghanistan since early 2020.